-The more modern and open the OMS is, the better it can integrate with these systems and offer flexibility for the retailer to customize their order management solution to fit their business.
+The more modern and open the order management software, the better it can integrate with these systems.
+And the better it can offer flexibility for the retailer to customize their order management solution to fit their business.

 Benefits of an Order Management System

 Today’s retail environment is omnichannel, which means that a single customer is purchasing from the same retailer on several channels.
 These customers have become used to fast and reliable order fulfillment, customer service, and delivery turnarounds.
 Companies like Amazon have raised the bar of what customers expect from a retailer.

 What’s more, retailers are dealing with increasingly complex logistics, a broadening and deepening of customer data, and new fulfillment demands such as curbside pickup.

 The OMS helps with both customer demands and omnichannel logistics, maximizing the customer experience and business operations and ROI in turn.

 For example, the order management system can offer real-time inventory visibility that helps store associates locate an item for a customer, and helps an online customer purchase the “last item left” online, with accuracy.
 The OMS can handle seamless order routing, even for a multi-country retailer with a variety of distribution centers.
-Better yet, a leading OMS helps retailers eliminate redundancies, understand buying patterns, and support a wide variety of fulfillment types with ease.
+Better yet, a leading OMS helps retailers eliminate redundancies, understand buying patterns, and support a wide variety of fulfillment types.

-How to Choose the Right Order Management System
+How to Choose the Order Management System for You

-Some OMS systems are hyper-expansive, and include many features for call centers and brick-and-mortar stores that an online-only retailer wouldn’t necessarily need.
-For example, some “OMS” technologies are really warehouse management systems (WMS) that were built for the world’s very largest retailers, requiring long lead times to implement, frequent configuration, and large development resources.
+Some OMS systems are hyper-expansive, and include many features that an online-only retailer wouldn’t necessarily need.
+For example, some “OMS” technologies are really warehouse management systems (WMS) that were built for the world’s very largest retailers.
+They require long lead times to implement, frequent configuration, and large development resources.